All appointments at EFSA are made through open selection procedures following rigorous guidelines of transparency and equity.

 Each application is screened based on the requirements of the job profile stated in the vacancy notice.
 The most suitable applicants are called for an assessment exercise (typically an interview and written test).

-A reserve list of suitable candidates for the position may be established.
+A Talent Pool (reserve list of suitable candidates) for the position may be established.
 The Executive Director takes the final decision on the appointment of the selected candidate.
 Successful candidates will receive an electronic offer letter in their profile.

 Open calls for trainees or study-visitors are aimed at creating pools of young talent.
 Each application is screened based on the eligibility criteria.